-- a) Each Boat shall have on-board Halon (or equivalent) fire extinguishing system(s). - (i) It is mandatory that the fire extinguishing bottles be securely mounted outside Cockpit area. - (ii) The Chief Inspector or designee shall inspect and approve the systems and locations. - b) Fire extinguishing agents HFC-236fa, sometimes known as FE-36: HFC-227ea, sometimes known as FM-200, Halon 1211 and 1301 are the approved for use in onboard fire surpression systems.
-Alternates to Halon these agents may be permitted if requested in writing and approved by.
-Alternates to Halon may be permitted if requested in writing and approved by H1.
+- a) Each Boat shall have on-board fire extinguishing system(s). - (i) It is mandatory that the fire extinguishing bottles be securely mounted outside Cockpit area. - (ii) The Chief Inspector or designee shall inspect and approve the systems and locations. - b) Fire extinguishing agents HFC-236fa, sometimes known as FE-36: HFC-227ea, sometimes known as FM-200, Novec 1230, Halon 1211 and 1301 are the approved for use in onboard fire suppression systems.
+Alternates to these agents may be permitted if requested in writing and approved by H1.
 Halon 1211 is not permitted for Cockpit use. - c) The minimum weight of charge for the agent is 15 lbs. - d) Spray heads shall be placed in areas where fire is most likely to occur, e.g., Engine compartment, battery, electrical, and fuel areas.
-A minimum of three heads is recommended for the Engine compartment, especially around the turbine "hot end" of turbine-powered Boats. - e) The 1211 fire system must be easily activated by switch or lever from both the inside and outside the enclosed Cockpit.
-It is mandatory that the outside controls for fire suppression, fuel shut-off, and Engine off be grouped in an "E" area on the right aft side of the Cockpit Cowling, appropriately marked per Technical Rule B9 "Emergency Systems."
+A minimum of three heads is recommended for the Engine compartment, especially around the turbine "hot end" of turbine-powered Boats.

+e) The 1211 fire system must be easily activated by switch or lever from both the inside and outside the enclosed Cockpit.
+It is mandatory that the outside controls for fire suppression, fuel shut-off, and Engine off be grouped in an "E" area on the right aft side of the Cockpit Cowling, appropriately marked per Technical Rule B9 - "Emergency Systems."